 PLEASE NOTE: Not every scholarship listed in this section is available at every campus location.
-Students interested in any of these scholarships must speak with the campus to determine if the campus offers the respective scholarship.
+Students interested in any of these scholarships must speak with the campus to

 Available Scholarships

 Academic Scholarship: An Academic Scholarship of up to \$8,000 may be awarded by an on-ground campus to high school seniors.
 Students must enroll and start classes no later than one year after their graduation from high school.
 Applicants who graduate from high school with a GPA of 3.5 or higher (as evidenced on an official transcript) are exempt from testing and receive the maximum amount of \$8,000.
 Other applicants must take the Otis Lennon test and can receive an award based upon the following scores: